 Other than tutoring, I love to spend time more than my family.
 My husband and my two children are a lot more fun than math, and we love to have fun together!

-Liberty University - MA, Human Services Counseling with a focus in Executive Leadership
+Graduate Degree: Liberty University - Master of Arts, Human Services Counseling with a focus in Executive Leadership

 SAT Math: 700